aa-clark/ent-api-service/README.md

 1. Implement Protocol Buffers for tighter request and response schemas
 2. Better separation of duties between server and data layer
 3. Add endpoints for the U(pdate) and D(elete) in CRUD
-4. Slug identifiers instead of database's direct ID
-5. Configurable server options (database, port, etc)
+4. Configurable server options (database, port, etc)
-6. Middleware: logging, request ids, auth
+5. Middleware: logging, request ids, auth
-7. Better testing with cleaner mock data and more coverage
+6. Better testing with cleaner mock data and more coverage

 ## Running